 "We are increasingly tapping into the \$70 billion that US advertisers spend on TV as the TV ad ecosystem moves online."

-Anthony Wood, CEO, Roku

-Has launched ad-supported channel
+Anthony Wood, CEO, Roku Has launched ad-supported channel

 - The Roku Channel

-- 2nd most popular ad-supported channel
+- Top 5 channel

 - On Samsung TVs

 - In competition with other channels?
 Sells ads in the Roku interface